All Episodes

 This is between you and us, folks.

-Uh you and me, we whispered.
+You and me, we whispered.

 Nobody could hear it.

-Uh Michelle Obama not finished.
+Michelle Obama not finished.

 She's really on a roll.

-Byron York National Review Online today.
+Byron York, National Review online today.

-Now, Byron York did some research here, according to the U.S. Census.
+Now, Byron York did some research here.

 That's below both the Ohio and national averages.

-Uh just 12.2% of adults in the county have a bachelor's degree or higher.
+Just 12.2% of adults in the county have a bachelor's degree or higher, also well below the state and national averages.

-Nevertheless, uh Michelle Obama urged them to forswear lucrative professions like corporate law or hedge fund management and go into the helping industry.
+Nevertheless, Michelle Obama urged them to forswear lucrative professions like corporate law or hedge fund management and go into the helping industry.

 She talks about people who end up taking years and years until middle age to pay off their debts.

-The salaries don't keep up with the cost of paying off the debt, so when you're 40, still paying off your debt at a time when you have to save for your kids.
+So when you're 40, still paying off your debt at a time when you have to save for your kids.

 Barack and I were in that position, said Michelle.